How to Estimate Your Paycheck Before You Get Paid

 - Progressive tax states: States like California and New York use brackets similar to the federal system, with top rates above 10%

 In addition to state taxes, some cities and counties impose their own local income taxes.
 For example, New York City residents pay a city income tax on top of the state tax, and some Ohio cities also levy local taxes.
+Maryland, Indiana, and Kentucky have county-level income taxes in many jurisdictions.
+If you work in one state and live in another, reciprocity agreements may determine which state actually taxes your wages, so the address on your W-4 matters.

 When estimating your paycheck, look up your state's current tax rate and whether your city has a local income tax.
 These combined can add 3% to 13% in additional deductions depending on your location and income level.
+Remote workers should double-check after a move, since payroll often does not automatically catch a new state of residence.

 Pre-Tax vs Post-Tax Deductions